 Prague O2 Arena

 The cellular provider O2 seems to have made a habit of buying arenas in Europe so it’s no surprise that the Prague O2 Arena follows the same model in that it’s a multi-functional location for music, sports and exhibitions.
 It was originally built as an event hall attached to the adjacent Harfa Shopping Centre.
-Note that at the same location there is also something called the O2 Universe which has a smaller ice-rink and more halls for conferences and exhibitions.
 Some people come to Prague for a concert and make a holiday of it.